kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Evaluating Pretrained Outputs

-Benchmarks do not match context.
+Benchmarks do not match context
-Local evaluation remains necessary.
+Local evaluation remains necessary
 Human review adds safety

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.